turingschool/curriculum-site/module4/pd/lessons/operations_and_reliability.md

 </section>

 ## Site Reliability Engineer (SRE)
 Similarly, Brennan Ayers 1903 found himself searching for a new job and was “willing to take anything."
-He came across a Site Reliability Engineering (SRE) Role and decided to pivot from devopment.
+He came across a Site Reliability Engineering (SRE) Role and decided to pivot from development.
 A Site Reliability Engineer ensures that software systems are reliable, scalable, and efficient.
 They blend software engineering and operations to automate tasks like deployments, monitor system performance, and quickly resolve incidents.
 Their main goal is to maintain uptime while improving systems through automation and optimization.

 ### Key Responsibilities: